5jt/Tatin/docs/source/user-commands.md

         1. `]DeActivate tatin` to remove Tatin
         2. `]Activate tatin` restores the version your installation was shipped with
-        3. `]Tatin.UpdateTatin` to update to the latest version
+        3. `]TATIN.UpdateTatin` to update to the latest version

     === "Dyalog 18.2"